JJSerAnexinet/2021_python_selenium/TEST-FEATURE-1.md

-Step : Login to system
+Step 1: Login to system
-step: go to settings
+step 2: go to settings
+Step 3: Go to profile